-International Journal of Research in Advent Technology (IJRAT) Special Issue E-ISSN: 2321-9637Available online at www.ijrat.org National Conference "AECD 2018", 9 - 10 March 2018 Multi-Band Rectangular Patch antenna with F-Type Defected Metal Structure Rahul Kumar Garg1, Shobit Agarwal2, Raghuvir Tomar3 Department of Electronics & Communication, The LNM Institute of Information Technology, Jaipur^{1, 2, 3} Email: rahulkumargarg08@gmail.com1, shobit.agrawal27@gmail.com2, tomar_lnmiit@gmx.com3 Abstract-In this work, a novel multi-band microstrip patch antenna having two "F" shape slits and 1 circular slot as defected metal structures is proposed.
-This antenna works on Four bands i.e. 2.38 GHZ, 2.54 GHZ, 4.98 GHz, and 5.56 GHz with sufficiently large bandwidth.
+Multi-Band Rectangular Patch Antenna with F-Type Defected Metal Structure Rahul Kumar Garg1, Shobit Agarwal2, Raghuvir Tomar3 Department of Electronics & Communication, The LNM Institute of Information Technology, Jaipur^{1,2,3} Email: rahulkumargarg08@gmail.com1, shobit.agrawal27@gmail.com2, tomar_lnmiit@gmx.com3 Abstract-In this work, a novel multi-band microstrip patch antenna having two "F" shape slits and one circular slot as defected metal structures are proposed.
+This antenna works on Four bands i.e. 2.38 GHz, 2.54 GHz, 4.98 GHz, and 5.56 GHz with sufficiently large bandwidth.
 This antenna provides return loss as high as 48 dB at one of the bands and more than 30 dB at other two bands and 18 dB at the remaining band.
 The antenna is designed on FR4 substrate with an area of 4560 mm2 and yields bandwidth from 60 MHz to 210 MHz at different bands.
 Index Terms-Microstrip Antenna, Return Loss, Impedance Bandwidth, Defected Metal Structures (DMS).
 1. INTRODUCTION A microstrip antenna is generally a three-layered structure.
-It consists of a dielectric substrate having ground on side while patch is present on the other side of the substrate.
+It consists of a dielectric substrate having ground on one side while the patch is present on the other side of the substrate.
 Ground and patch are made up of conducting materials for e.g. copper.
 The main advantages of microstrip antennas over conventional antennas are compact size, moderately high gain and lower cross polarization.
 In the today's world, people are interested in miniaturization of the devices and microstrip antennas come handy in that sense.
 A general microstrip antenna structure is shown in figure 1.